 Many assemblies consist of several parts.
 Each line item needs to be purchased, brought into your inventory and staged until everything arrives and can be assembled.
 There are several costs involved in this; transaction cost, cost to carry, and the receivables begin once it hits your dock.

 Once the units are received, they must be assembled and tested by your staff.
 There are labor costs involved.
 In many cases, your overhead is much higher then ours.
 A defective part, leaks after assembly, can add even more cost to the process.

-Fluid Power Engineering will assess your process and provide a quotation for that entire assembly.
+FPE Automation will assess your process and provide a quotation for that entire assembly.

 Purchasing places an order for one part number, and the entire assembly will arrive when you require it.

 One part number reduces transaction time and eliminates staging products and the costs involved in that process.

 Your assembly teams can spend their time in areas of your organization that directly relate to the product you manufacture.
 In other words, if you build packaging machines, and you are spending several hours or days assembling pneumatic assemblies and control panels, that time can be spent more effectively and may even aid in getting your equipment out the door that much sooner.